theone4ever/cloudify-kubernetes-plugin-blueprint/README.md

 + Tested on Openstack Helion and Kilo
 + Tested on Cloudify 3.2.1 and 3.3.1

-## Hybrid Cloud Example

-The hybrid cloud example can be found in the `openstack-proxy-blueprint` directory.
-As the name implies, the blueprints target openstack (tested on Helion and Kilo), and most recently tested on Cloudify 3.3.1.
-The example demonstrates three separate blueprints that are orchestrated together by using the Cloudify deployment proxy type (available [separately](https://github.com/cloudify-examples/cloudify-proxy-plugin) on github).
-The blueprints together are another twist on the familiar Nodecellar [example](https://github.com/cloudify-cosmo/cloudify-nodecellar-example).
-In this case, Nodejs is deployed as a Kubernetes microservice, that connects to an external (to Kubernetes) instance of MongoDb.
-Additionally, a policy is defined to demonstrate a simple microservice autoscaling scenario.

 ### Installation Instructions

 1. In the `inputs` directory are 3 inputs files, one for each of the blueprints.
 The "kub" inputs are the same as the "mongo" inputs, but you can vary them if you like (except for the `ubuntu` user).
 The "hybrid" inputs are simply the names you will assign to the deployments you will create for Kubernetes and MongoDb (e.g. kub-deployment and mongo-deployment).
 These blueprints have only been tested on Ubuntu 14.04 and up, so use a 14.04 image.
 As always with Cloudify, any image you use must support passwordless ssh, and passwordless sudo (including from an ssh client).
 Otherwise agent installation will fail.